Antonella-Bilotta/Antonella-Bilotta/README.md

 ###

-<p align="left">A. Bilotta, M. Maggesi, C. Pierini Brogi, 2025, <i>Growing a Modular Framewok for Modal Systems: HOLMS</i>, Book of Abstract of Women in Logic 2025,  pages 7-11.</p>
+<p align="left">A. Bilotta, M. Maggesi, C. Pierini Brogi, 2025, "Growing a Modular Framewok for Modal Systems: HOLMS", <i>Book of Abstract of Women in Logic 2025</i>,  pp. 7-11.</p>

 ###